 -

-These adjustments are common in growing regions.
-The Raleigh area continues to experience steady population growth, which can influence enrollment patterns over time.
+These adjustments are common in growing regions like the Raleigh area, where continued population growth influences enrollment patterns over time.

-For relocating families, confirming the current assignment and understanding potential enrollment status before closing provides clarity.
+For relocating families, confirming the current assignment and understanding potential enrollment status before closing provides important clarity and helps avoid unexpected changes after move-in.

 3. Charter and Private School Options

-In addition to traditional public schools, the Raleigh area includes:
+In addition to traditional public schools, the Raleigh area includes a variety of alternative education options that may appeal to different family needs and preferences.

 -